ethernaught/find9/README.md

 To Do
 ----

+> Retest MX, RRSIG and PTR with encode / decode

 > Ability to generate ECH based off users server private key for HTTPS and SVCB Records

 > Implement OPT for EDNS